wikipathways/academy/README.md

 How to Develop
 ====
 Make pull requests to this repo in order to fix or provide new content.
 The clickable skill tree image itself can be editted via the draw.io app for Google Docs: [WP Academy Tasks](https://drive.google.com/a/gladstone.ucsf.edu/file/d/0BxIWXP93jPy9QzhNakhobk81X1U/view?usp=sharing).
+* Open the diagram in draw.io.
+* Export the diagram as html under File>Embed>HTML... , making sure to uncheck "Lightbox".
+* Paste the embed code into a text editor.
+* Add width/height settings to the diagram div, for example: "width: 959px; height: 724px".
+This is necessary to make sure the diagram is sized properly.
-Paste updated embed code into path.html (File>Embed>HTML... uncheck "Lightbox" then copy/paste).
+* Paste updated embed code into path.html

 If you don't have edit permissions, send suggested changes to alex.pico@gladstone.ucsf.edu.

 The first time you clone the repo (and subsequent dev sessions):
 * `npm install`